 The strongest 100,000 interactions were used to visualize global clustering of genes (n=7,844) in the ZmRoot network.
 A force directed algorithm positioned genes (A; green nodes) showing approximate boundaries (dotted black circles) of the top 10 MCL clusters (Supp.
 Table 2).
 The ZmRoot network view was filtered to possible candidate genes (blue nodes) identified from SNP-to-gene mapping (Table 3) for Cd and Se (B and C respectively).
 Network edges were removed from the visualization in panels B and C, though MCL cluster boundaries were preserved.
 HPO genes for each element (highlighted in red) co-localize to specific clusters.

 Fig. 7 visualizes the discovery process for HPO genes in the ZmRoot network.
 Genes were organized in a global view using the strongest 100,000 interactions using a force-directed layout algorithm to show high level clustering (Fig. 7A).
-For two elements, Cd and Se, a large number of possible candidate genes from SNP-to-gene mapping for each element (Fig. 7B-C, blue nodes) span many of the MCL clusters identified in the network (dotted ellipses).
+For two elements, Cd and Se, possible candidate genes from SNP-to-gene mapping for each element (Fig. 7B-C, blue nodes) span many of the MCL clusters identified in the network (dotted ellipses).
 The HPO genes, in contrast, discovered by density and locality networks co-localize to a small number of MCL clusters (red nodes).

 Density and locality network metrics provide complementary information

 As part of the Camoco pipeline, both density and locality were assessed on a gene specific level to measure the strength of a given candidate causal gene’s co-expression relationships with genes in other GWAS-identified loci (See Eq.3 and Eq.4).
-Gene specific density measures the fraction of observed co-expression interactions to total possible co-expression relationships between the candidate gene and genes linked to other GWAS-identified loci, while gene specific locality normalized genes interactions to account for the proportion of interactions between the candidate gene and the rest of the genome (i.e. genes not near a GWAS locus).
+Gene specific density simply measures the fraction of observed co-expression interactions to total possible co-expression relationships between the candidate gene and genes linked to other GWAS-identified loci, while gene specific locality normalized genes interactions to account for the proportion of interactions between the candidate gene and the rest of the genome (i.e. genes not near a GWAS locus).
 Overall, density identified more HPO genes than locality.
 For example, across all traits and networks, 391 HPO candidate genes were discovered using density while 247 HPO candidate genes were discovered using locality (See Table 4, Density:Any and Locality:Any).
-Interestingly, the high-confidence genes discovered were largely complementary, both in terms of which traits they produced results on and for which network.
+Interestingly, identified high-confidence genes were largely complementary, both in terms of which traits they produced results on and for which network.
 Among the two sets of genes (391 and 247 genes, respectively), 26 HPO genes were discovered in common (Table 4: Both:Any).
 While this overlap is statistically significant (p ≤ 1.5e-13; hypergeometric), the large number of uniquely discovered genes suggests the two measures are capturing largely complementary biological information from co-expression subnetworks.
 Indeed, when we measured the direct correlation of gene-specific density and locality measures across several GWAS traits and GO terms, we observed very weak positive but significant correlations (Supp.
 Figure 6).
 Density was most effective at identifying HPO genes within the GWAS-linked loci when using the ZmRoot network (326 HPO genes using density vs. 11 HPO gene using locality).
 Locality provided stronger results on the ZmPAN network (228 HPO genes using locality and 0 HPO genes using density).
-We did observe that the utility of the locality metric appeared to be linked to the number of accessions used to construct the network (Supp.
-Table 7) suggesting that the differences between networks in locality may simply reflect the number of accessions used to generate them (See Discussion).
+We observed that the utility of the locality metric appeared to be linked to the number of accessions used to construct the network (Supp.
+Table 7), suggesting that the differences between networks in locality may simply reflect the number of samples used to generate them (See Discussion).

 Most candidate causal genes are trait-specific